wp-plugins/accesspress-instagram-feed/readme.txt

 Once you install the plugin , you can check some general documentation about how to use the plugin in the "How to use" panel of the plugin's settings page.

 == Screenshots ==
-1. Mosaic Layout
+1. Frontend Display of Instagram Feed
-2. Mosaic Layout Lightbox Display
+2. Frontend Display of Instagram Feed
-3. Slider Layout
-4. Instagram Info Setting
+3. Frontend Display of Instagram Feed
+4. Backend Settings Section
-5. Display Options Section
+5. Backend Display Settings Section

 == Changelog ==
 = 1.0.0 =
 * Plugin submitted to http://wordpress.org for review and approval
 * Plugin approved in http://wordpress.org and comitted in plugin repository

+= 1.0.1 =
+* Add instagram image like count Enable/Disable Option in backend.

 == Upgrade Notice ==
 There is an update available for the AccessPress Instagram Feed Plugin.
 Please update to receive new updates and bug fixes.